thoughtspile/scoped-function/README.md

 import ScopedFunction from 'scoped-function';
 // You can also drop lib/scoped-function into your HTML if you feel like it

-// Build your smallest DSL:
-const trig = ScopedFunction('x', 'return sin(pi * x) + cos(pi * x)', {
+// Build your smallest DSL ever: const trig = ScopedFunction('x', 'return sin(pi * x) + cos(pi * x)', {
   sin: Math.sin,
   cos: Math.cos,